Akshat7garg/WhisperNet/README.md

 - **Image Uploads**: Share images in chats using Cloudinary.
 - **Multiple Authentication Methods**: Sign in or sign up using email, Github, Google, and Twitter.

-## 🚧 Deployment Notice

-This project has been developed using **Next.js** and the full codebase is available in this repository.

-🛠️ It is currently undergoing **testing and optimization** to ensure high performance and responsiveness.

-📅 **Scheduled Deployment:** 29th June 2025 (or before)
-✅ **Codebase Status:** Updated and available

-Stay tuned for the live version!

 ## Tech Stack

 - **Next.js**: A popular React framework for building web applications.